pauljickling/notes/devops/ansible.md

 The *command* and *shell* modules take a list of arguments instead of a key/value pair.

+### Executing a Playbook

+`ansible-playbook playbook.yml -f 10` runs a playbook "using a parallelism level of 10".

+If you want to invert the architecture of Ansible so nodes check into a central location instead of pushing configuration out to them you can use `ansible-pull`.

 ## Inventories

 Inventories are target servers for playbooks.
 For example, a server for your web application, and a server for your database.